Covid-19

 from China, all thanks to limited land and water movement, still it is

-difficult to meet sudden increase in demand in the nation of 1.3 billion
+difficult to meet the sudden increase in demand in the nation of 1.3 billion

 people.